paramireze/paramireze.github.io/_posts/2018-07-14-navigation.markdown

 ![Segue]({{ '/assets/ios/july/segue.jpeg' }})

 TIL that `segue` is "to transition" and `segway` is a name of the product.
 Anyways, I am now at the point where I have two fully operational `View Controllers`.
-The next step to build the Meal Tracker app is to add a `Navigation Controller`.
+My next step will be to implement navigation using the `Navigation Controller`.
-Navigation controllers provides the navigation controls for each scene.
+Navigation controller provides the controls at the top of each scene .
-It will also manage a `View Controller` hierarchy.

-# View Controllers
-a `View Controller` is a view that handle navigation controls for a page.
-View controllers are organized in the Navigation Controllers `Navigation Stack`.
-The  navigation stack is how the various scenes are organized when someone uses the navigation controls.
-Developers can then use `segues` to manage adding or removing view controllers from the stack.
+## The Navigation Stack
+Navigation controllers are used to manage view controllers in what is called a `Navigation Stack`.
+The navigation stack is essentially an array of view controllers that were added to the stack.
+When the user hits the back button, the view controller is removed from that array.

+## Modal Segues vs Push Segue
+If a user taps a meal from the table view, the app will open a details page that allows the user to update information.
+To make that happen, we would have to pass the selected `Meal` information to the details page.
+For that reason, I will need to use a `Modal Segue` to open that view controller.
+Using a `Modal Segue` navigation will create a parent & child view controller relationship since the `details page` will always be closely tied to a selected item from the parent page.

 ![View Controllers]({{ '/assets/ios/july/nav_diagram.png' }})